biotope/biotope-resource-loader/docs/api.md

 ## Available events
 To communicate to your app, the resource loader will fire events based on the state of resources.
-These events can be renamed to your fit your needs, while retaining the same logic.
+These events can be renamed to fit your needs, while retaining the same logic.

 For simplicity's sake, we'll use their default names in this documentation.